Java vs Kotlin for Android App Development

 While Java software developers have to write a lot of standard code to create classes for data storing, in Kotlin they can build them in several simple clicks.
 All they need to do is just to include the keyword data in a class definition and the compiler will do the rest of the work.

 - Functional Programming and Object-Oriented Programming

 Kotlin involves both object-oriented (OOP) and functional (FP) programming constructs.
 This way, programmers that are used to working in one of the paradigms can effectively use Kotlin.
 For Functional Programming, it supports such features as high-order functions, function types, and lambdas.

 Meanwhile, Java creators introduced lambda expressions and functional interfaces in Java 8 only to reduce the amount of code and make it cleaner and more concise.
 Even though Java still can’t beat Kotlin in this task.

 - Kotlin’s syntax is clean and intuitive while it includes all existing Java frameworks & libraries.
 It means fewer iterations during the development process, stable release version and no deadlines rescheduled.

 - Kotlin is open-source and fully supported by Google, its authority and its reputation.
 This means that the developed Android applications will surely work on any Android device by default and with no exceptions.

 - Benchmarks show imperceptible lags for Kotlin applications running on the end-side.
 It means a lightning blaze application, airy and error-free.

-Here are some online services that have already switched to Kotlin.
+Here are some well-known apps that have already switched to Kotlin.

 SCAND’s experienced team is keeping pace with the recent technology altercations and offers mobile app development using Kotlin as well as effective migration to Kotlin on Android.
 Feel free to contact us for more details or request.